-The first stage, concluded in June 2017, involved the adaptation of civil works, including the removal of resulted materials and plant interferences to implement the temporary storage areas for radioactive waste.
+- The first phase, completed in June 2017, involved the upgrading of civil works, with the removal of resulting materials, and the removal of system interferences for the construction of the temporary storage areas for radioactive waste.

-The Waste Management Facility will enable a significant volume reduction of previous and decommissioning waste – especially resulting from the decommissioning of the reactor building – through super-compaction, and the conditioning of different kinds of waste through cementation.
-These operations will make the waste suitable to be stored in the National Repository.
+The STR will allow, through compaction, a substantial reduction in the volume of legacy compactable waste produced by decommissioning activities - in particular, the dismantling of the reactor building - and, through cementing operations, the conditioning of different types of waste to make them suitable for transfer to the National Repository.